Gaia-G/PRIVAFRAME/README.md

 Once the email copy of the license agreement has been received, you will receive the PRIVAFRAME code and the labeled dataset.

 For additional informations, please contact the authors.

-Please, cite the paper if you use the resource: Gambarelli, G.; Gangemi, A. PRIVAFRAME: A Frame-Based Knowledge Graph for Sensitive Personal Data.
-Big Data Cogn.
-Comput.
-2022, 6, 90. https://doi.org/10.3390/bdcc6030090.